terrapkg/packages/README.md

 Our documentation can be found on our [GitHub Wiki](https://github.com/terrapkg/packages/wiki).

 ## Questions?
-Feel free to reach out on [Discord](https://discord.gg/5fdPuxTg5Q), we're always happy to help!
+Feel free to reach out on [Discord](https://discord.gg/5fdPuxTg5Q).
+We're always happy to help!